MaggBac/Timer/README.md

-# Timer in JS -> countdown to an important event
+# Timer in JS
+Countdown to an important event